 Windmill Hill Book Explorers Club

 Windmill Hill Book Explorers Club is a collaboration between the school and Friends of Windmill Hill developed as part of our strategy to help inspire a love of reading in our children.
-It takes place on the second Friday of the month after school in the junior hall.
+It takes place on the second Friday of the month after school in the infant hall.

 A huge range of new and used books are sold for lower than shop price, and children who have won a book token in school can exchange it for a free book.
 A ‘loyalty’ scheme is also run, whereby children can collect a stamp for each book they purchase with the 8th book free.
 Every month a new theme for the club is set and a new book-related activity of the month is sent home for children to complete before the next challenge, for the chance to win a free book.